 You can recycle plastic bottles through our commingled recycling bins.
 Check out prices and options in our online waste shop by pressing the button below:

-We also offer Terracycle recycling boxes through our website for hard to otherwise recycle things like coffee pods etc.
+We also offer TerraCycle recycling boxes through our website for hard-to otherwise recycle things like coffee pods etc.

-Terracycle really goes the extra yard in recycling plastics – and can recycle tough products and items from drinking straws, to coffee pods and even plastic toys!
+TerraCycle really goes the extra yard in recycling plastics – and can recycle tough products and items from drinking straws, to coffee pods and even plastic toys!

 Ever since China implemented a waste ban, Australia greatly suffered its after-effects.

 As a result, much of our waste has been stockpiled and not recycled.
-This is due to the fact that recycling is often not commercially viable for low quality materials.
+This is due to the fact that recycling is often not commercially viable for low-quality materials.

 “How can implementing an expensive levy even help?”
 That might be the question you’re asking.
 The answer: it helps a tonne!

 Another way to boost recycling is to subsidise recycling in all parts of Australia.

-This is not a new thing, though, as an existing subsidy currently funds the recycling facilities of Australia that is valued around $2.5 billion – which is called the Emissions Reduction Fund.
+This is not a new thing, though, as an existing subsidy currently funds the recycling facilities of Australia that is valued around $2.5 billion, which is called the Emissions Reduction Fund.